What To Pack For An 8 Day Summer Trip To Iceland

 Rain jacket/pants—these are must haves!!
 Pack both.
 You’ll be so glad you did and you will wear them more than you think!
 They keep you dry without adding a lot of bulk, which is nice as you are hiking glaciers and kayaking.
 My rain pants from REI were my best purchase for this trip and my rain jacket from Patagonia was perfect, total waterproof and had enough room for my lightweight down jacket to fit underneath.
 It also had a great hood that covered my head and kept me dry.

 Down jacket or warm coat.
 I suggest a packable one.
 Packing space is limited so a lightweight down jacket that can fit into a small space will be very useful.
 I wore my almost every day!
-I bought three before I settled on this down jacket from Columbia.
-I liked the color, quilting pattern and the weight and the cost.
-I was trying not to break the budget on a new coat since I had so much gear to buy.
+I bought three before I settled on this down jacket from Patagonia.
+I’ve had others over the years but this is my favorite.
+It’s an investment piece but it’s packable, durable, comes in many colors and Patagonia’s mission is one I’m always willing to support.

 Walking or casual shoes—I packed my On Cloud 5 slip on sneakers.
 They were perfect, lightweight and went with all my outfits.

 Swimsuits.
-My suggestion is pack 2 if you plan to enjoy hot springs or thermal lagoons while you are in Iceland.
+My suggestion is pack two if you plan to enjoy hot springs or thermal lagoons while you are in Iceland.
 Since it never gets warm, swimsuits can take a long time to dry and you will likely be on the go in Iceland you have to pack things up often to travel to the next spot and that reduces the time you have to let things air dry.
 The thermal salt water is tough on suits and you’ll want a dry one.
 Also, be sure to rinse your suit after the baths.
 If the place you stay has a towel warmer, throw your suit on it to expedite the drying process.
-My go-to one piece swimsuit is from Athleta.
+My go to brand for bathing suits is always Athleta.
+They are great quality and come in all sizes.

 Gloves—these will come in handy for cold, rainy hikes and especially if you are going on a glacier hike.
 Cold, wet hands can make for a long day.